cterse/expertiza/DEPLOY.md

 export CLASSPATH=.:$JAVA_HOME/jre/lib:$JAVA_HOME/lib:$JAVA_HOME/lib/tools.jar
 ```
 6. Install required ruby versions using `rvm`.
 7. Ensure `secrets.yml` and `database.yml` are present in `<project-root>/shared/config` dir on the target.</br>Ensure the correct password is specified in `database.yml`.</br>If the directory structure is not present on the target, initiate a deployment using `cap <env> deploy`.
-This deployment will fail, but will create the required dirrectory structure, in which you can place the above two files.
+This deployment will fail, but will create the required directory structure, in which you can place the above two files.
 Or, manually create the directory structure.
 8. Ensure `public1.pem` and `private2.pem` are present in `<project-root>/shared` dir on the target.
-Refer point 6. if the directory structure is not present.
+Run `cap <env> deploy` or manually create the directories if the directory structure is not present.
-9. Setup firewall access rules as follows:
+9. Set up firewall access rules as follows:
 ```bash
 sudo iptables -I INPUT -p tcp -s 0.0.0.0/0 --dport 8080 -j ACCEPT sudo ufw allow 8080 (run again if it fails)